Faridacoding/API-and-AI-Documentation-Samples/Machine Learning Voice Assistant/Stationary Noise Cleaning.md

 - This function adds a **signal** or **synthetic noise** to the audio.

-- The audio length is **not standardized.** The cleaned audio length remains same as original audio length.
+- The audio length is **not standardized.** The cleaned audio length remains same as the original audio length.

 >```
 >def S_noise_reducer(data,length,rate):